 Employees and employers can select a qualification in their industry, help determine the training content through the development of an individual Training Plan, and discuss with a training provider how the training can be delivered in a way that meets the needs of the workplace.

 An Australian Apprenticeship may be available to you and your employer with the financial support of the Australian State and Territory Governments.

 Phone: 13 13 94.
-Fair Work Online is a Commonwealth Government service that provides information about wages and conditions for Federal awards and also provides direct links to State and Territory wage information websites.
-Click on the article heading to go to the Fair Work Online website.
+The Fair Work Ombudsman provides information about wages and conditions for Federal awards and also provides direct links to State and Territory wage information websites.
+Click on the article heading to go to the Fair Work Ombudsman website.